-As we gear up to celebrate all types of love this month, we’ve generated a list of what YOU can do to be a better ally to your LGBTQI+ loved ones.
+As we gear up to celebrate all types of love this month, here’s how to be a better LGBTQI+ ally.

 By Ashima Sethi